|Table of Contents |

 I suffered with debilitating depression and anxiety and there were more days than I care to remember when I felt life was no longer worth living.

-Having struggled with overwhelming depression following the initial grievance investigation meeting carried out by cabin crew manager Lana, I was off work for several weeks.
+Having struggled with overwhelming depression following the initial grievance investigation meeting carried out by crew line manager Lana, I was off work for several weeks.
 During that time I spoke with Hayley about the next stage of the process which was the disciplinary meeting.

 The following screenshot comes from a WhatsApp conversation between me and Hayley;